 Pentagon figures and strikes

-– CBS News reported the U.S. has used more than 850 Tomahawk cruise missiles since the war began — roughly nine times the number the Pentagon buys each year on average — raising production questions.
-Sources told CBS the maximum production capacity could be about 2,300 a year, though current annual production has been closer to 230.
+– CBS News reported the U.S. has used more than 850 Tomahawk cruise missiles since the war began, about nine times the number the Pentagon typically procures each year, raising concerns about production capacity.
+Sources told CBS the theoretical maximum production could be roughly 2,300 missiles per year, while recent annual production has been nearer 230.

-– The Pentagon reported 303 U.S. service members injured in operations, with 273 returned to active duty and 10 remaining seriously wounded.
-About a week earlier, at least 13 U.S. service members had been reported killed in attacks on bases in the region.
+– The Pentagon reported 303 U.S. service members injured in operations; 273 have returned to active duty and 10 remain seriously wounded.
+About a week earlier, at least 13 U.S. service members were reported killed in attacks on bases in the region.

 Negotiations and deadlines

-– U.S. and Iran remain at odds in messaging: President Trump said Iran is “begging” to make a deal, while Iranian officials argued the U.S. is negotiating with itself and not offering reasonable terms.
+– Messaging between Washington and Tehran remains at odds.
+President Trump said Iran was begging to make a deal, while Iranian officials countered that the U.S. was negotiating internally and not offering reasonable terms.

-– The administration tied a deadline extension to Iran allowing ships through the Strait of Hormuz.
-Trump said Iran let 10 ships through, and he granted another extension on his deadline to abandon all nuclear operations; the White House and Iran have continued a back‑and‑forth over deadlines and concessions.
+– The administration linked a deadline extension to Iran permitting ships to transit the Strait of Hormuz.
+Trump said Iran allowed 10 ships through and he granted another extension on his deadline for Iran to halt all nuclear operations.
+The White House and Iranian authorities continue a back-and-forth over deadlines and concessions.

 Regional impact

-– In the Gulf, UAE officials accused Iran of targeting civilian areas.
-An intercepted Iranian missile caused debris that reportedly killed two people and injured others in the UAE.
+– UAE officials accused Iran of targeting civilian areas.
+Debris from an intercepted Iranian missile reportedly killed two people and injured others in the UAE.

-– The Strait of Hormuz, a critical oil passage, has become congested; reports said roughly 20,000 seafarers remain trapped aboard vessels there with dwindling resources amid fears of transit.
+– The Strait of Hormuz, a vital oil passage, has become congested; reports indicate roughly 20,000 seafarers remain aboard vessels there with dwindling supplies amid fears about safe transit.

-– While Rubio predicted a near‑term end to U.S. operations in Iran, analysts and officials described the situation as stalemated: intense military action continues even as diplomats talk, and major operational, production and casualty issues remain as the U.S. weighs further steps and Iran assesses offers.
+– Despite Rubio’s prediction of a near-term end to U.S. actions in Iran, analysts and other officials describe the situation as effectively stalemated: intense military operations continue even as diplomats negotiate.
+Significant operational, production, and casualty challenges persist as the U.S. weighs further steps and Iran evaluates offers.